microsoft/FluidFramework/packages/tools/devtools/devtools/README.md

 ### Initialization

-To initialize a debugger session for your container, call `initializeDevtools`.
+To initialize a devtools session for your container, call `initializeDevtools`.
 This function accepts a `DevtoolsLogger` for recording and communicating telemetry data, a list of initial Fluid `Containers` to associate with the session, and (optionally) customized data visualization configurations for visualizing `Container` data.

 TODO: link to API docs once API shape has settled.